 Unlike open source software, we host and maintain the system and take care of all of your related technical needs so you can focus your valuable resources on what you're meant to do: report.

 + Do I need a logo and a clever name to launch a Hearken series?

 Nope!
 When you are configuring your Hearken tools you can call them whatever you would like.
-A lot of newsrooms have created special series based around our framework and named them something fun (E.g., Local Wonder, Curious City, Raise Your Hand), but many use their organization’s logo and go live without creating a custom brand.
+A lot of newsrooms have created special series based around our framework and named them something fun (E.g., Local Wonder, Curious City), but many use their organization’s logo and go live without creating a custom brand.

 You can also launch Hearken tools on your website with your newsroom’s logo while you work to design original branding for a series.
 We encourage this method because it allows you to start engaging your audience immediately and start collecting questions for your series without delay.